Dover’s Big Draw 2020

 Just watched the video and looked at the zine .
 Great work , well done Freyja and all involved .
 Story loved being part of it .
 If I can help put the word out for next year , do let me know.
 Diane Bundy

 It was really refreshing to use this year’s Big Draw to remind myself of how much drawing – something I do not do very much of – can open me up to a different kind of experimentation and improvisation to the one I’m used to, and how closely this can sit within my usual process.
-The need to record our drawing in digital format this year, to work within our means and each participate from the context of our own homes for me brought a new sense of connectivity to the Big Draw.
+The need to record our drawing in digital format this year, to work within our means and each participate from the context of our own homes brought a new sense of connectivity to the Big Draw.
 It really allowed each person’s individual approach and relationship to drawing to be seen and felt, and for us to encourage each other to enjoy creating in-the-moment, freely communicating something from our own personal worlds as part of a wider, shared consciousness of this one planet we all live on.
 A particular thank you to Freyja for her wonderful bringing together of these contributions in the Insta ether, in the film and in the zine.
 Louisa Love

 Loving the Dover Big Draw Video.
 Beautifully crafted and superbly enhanced by Richard’s stunning soundtrack.